‘The Young And The Restless’ Recap For Friday, June 8: Devon And Hilary Face Challenges Living Together

 Finally, Arturo (Jason Canela) gave Nikki a piece of his mind about her telling Abby (Melissa Ordway) about their affair.
 Later, at the Dive Bar, Arturo admitted he should’ve been forthcoming about his past with Nikki and asked Abby to give him another chance.
 Her answer?
 Nope.

-Check out Inquisitr‘s The Young and the Restless spoilers to find out what happens next.
+Check out the Inquisitr‘s The Young and the Restless spoilers to find out what happens next.